 Antibiotics are only used under the direction of our veterinarian and withdrawal periods, the interval between when the antibiotic is administered and the time the animal is harvested, are strictly followed to ensure no antibiotic residues are present in the animal at the time of slaughter.
-Harris Ranch does not feed medically important antibiotics used in human medicine to cattle.
+Harris Ranch does not feed antibiotics in any form to our cattle.
 Antibiotics are only used in a therapeutic manner in order to treat cattle that are ill and require medical attention.

 All antibiotics that our veterinarian prescribes are approved for use in beef cattle by the Food and Drug Administration (FDA).
 Decades of research have shown these products to be safe to use in food animal production.
 And in order to provide an added level of food safety assurance, Harris Ranch Beef Company conducts random in-house tests for antibiotic residues in finished meat products.
 The frequency of our testing exceeds that which is conducted by the USDA’s Food Safety Inspection Service.